 Valuing Hilton points at 0.5 cent each, this is a return of at least 10% on every stay.

 There's nothing quite like hearing the words "we've upgraded you" at the front desk when checking in to a hotel.
 While Gold elites can enjoy modest room upgrades, Hilton's terms for Diamond Elite room upgrades include suites.
 A suite upgrade is not guaranteed, but can definitely be offered.

-Note that the following brands do not offer complimentary upgrades: Embassy Suites, Hilton Garden Inn, Hampton by Hilton, Tru by Hilton, Homewood Suites by Hilton, Home2 Suites by Hilton and Hilton Grand Vacations.
+Note that the following brands do not offer complimentary upgrades: Embassy Suites, Hilton Garden Inn, Hampton by Hilton, Tru by Hilton, Homewood Suites by Hilton, Home2 Suites by Hilton, Motto by Hilton, and Hilton Grand Vacations.

 The value of the gifted status entirely depends on how it's used.
 Assuming that the recipient is not a frequent traveler (and thus capable of earning their own status), the value likely isn't massive — but it certainly will be appreciated for the stays the recipient does enjoy.

 Hilton's Diamond status extension perk is unique among hotel loyalty programs.
 Most chains require you to requalify for elite status every year.
 According to some travelers' experiences, some may offer soft landings, where you don't lose your status completely should you stop staying with a chain.